Dr. Thomas Colletti

 Results: Among obese participants with T2DM, bariatric surgery with 2 years of an adjunctive low-level lifestyle intervention resulted in more disease remission than did lifestyle intervention alone.

 Conclusion: Overall, these studies came to similar conclusions that patients undergoing bariatric surgery had significantly lower Hemoglobin A1c levels.
 Additionally, those who underwent bariatric surgery were found to have lower lipid levels, reduced weight, and more disease remission than those who did lifestyle management alone.

 Kandan S. The Impact of Bariatric Surgery on Type 2 Diabetes.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.